Z²

 Z² (short for Ziltoid 2; pronounced "zed squared" or alternatively "zee two") is a double album by Canadian musician Devin Townsend and his musical project Devin Townsend Project, released on October 27, 2014.
 It consists of two albums released together: the sixth album in the Devin Townsend Project series, the rock-oriented Sky Blue, and Dark Matters, a solo metal concept album acting as a sequel to Townsend's 2007 album Ziltoid the Omniscient.
 The main theme of Dark Matters is, according to Townsend, "Ziltoid against the world".
+In 2024, it was named one of the 10 "wackiest" progressive metal albums ever by Loudwire.